n123git/YWSaveEditor/README.md

 - **Game Support**: Fully compatible with Yo-kai Watch 2 save data.
 -  **Cross-Platform**:
    - **HTML Version** — runs locally in your browser, supports **Windows, macOS, Linux, Android, iOS, iPadOS and *more***.
-       - If the OS can run a modern web broswer, it can run the save editor :D
+       - If the OS can run a modern web broswer, it can run the web version.
-           - The main releases currently requires ES13, although on request I can share a patched version for any ES requirement you need to satisfy :D (Even ES1).
+           - The main releases currently requires ES13, although on request a patched version can be shared.
-   - **3DS Version** — run directly on a homebrewed 3DS for on-the-go editing.
+   - **3DS Version** — run directly on a homebrewed 3DS<sup><a href="#footnote-2" style="text-decoration: none; color: inherit;">2</a></sup> for on-the-go editing.
 Requires a modern installation of luma, preferably on a stable exploit such as b9s (if you still use a9lh then... cmon, just move on).
 -  **Feature-Rich**: Includes all features from Togenyan’s editor — and more.
    - Modify Yo-kai, inventory, key items, currencies (money, JP, BP/KP, GP), team, medals, and much, much more.
    - Built-in hex editor via `Dev Mode`.
 (If you don't know what this is, you don't need it)